inrupt/solid-common-vocab-js/README.md

 // To access the term's full IRI value: const personIri = person.value

-// The labelLiteral and the commentLiteral are available as RDFJS RDFLiteral instances:
+// The label and the commentLiteral are available as RDFJS RDFLiteral instances:
 // - get the RDFLiteral object (which contains not just the text value, but also the
 // language tag of that text (e.g. 'en' for English, or 'es' for Spanish).
 // The LIT can potentially offer further meta-data - such as a description of how the
 // text was determined.
 For example if a user's current language preference (as stored
 // in localStorage) was 'French', but our original RDF vocabulary didn't provide a
-// French labelLiteral (in which case the LIT vocab term will fallback to using an English
+// French label (in which case the LIT vocab term will fallback to using an English
-// labelLiteral by default), then we can describe that behaviour in another field saying:
+// label by default), then we can describe that behaviour in another field saying:
 // "Current language is French, but only German, Spanish and English labels are available: using English",
 // which can be extremely useful in a User Interface tooltip for instance): const personLabel = person.label const personComment = person.comment

-// Get the term's labelLiteral or commentLiteral as a simple string value: const personLabelAsString = person.label.value const personCommentAsString = person.comment.value
+// Get the term's label or commentLiteral as a simple string value: const personLabelAsString = person.label.value const personCommentAsString = person.comment.value
 ```